prominence-eosc/docs/inputs.md

 * .bz2
 * .zip

-## Input files
+## Input artifacts
 Users can upload data to the object storage which can be staged-in to jobs.

-### Uploading input files
+### Uploading artifacts
-Users can upload input files (including container images) using the `upload` command.
+Users can upload artifacts (including container images) using the `upload` command.
 The path of the file to be uploaded needs to be specified in addition to a reference name for the file which will be used later in order to access the file.
 ```
 prominence upload --name myfile --filename /data/myfile
 ```